nikpalumbo/nikpalumbo.github.io/_works/2024-01-04-quitematch-conversion.md

 ## Solution

-I built a comprehensive recruitment platform that combines high-converting landing pages with intelligent candidate assessment and streamlined employer onboarding—all designed as a growth system to systematically build their user database.
+I built a comprehensive recruitment platform that combines high-converting landing pages with intelligent candidate assessment and streamlined employer onboarding, all designed as a growth system to systematically build their user database.

 **Core Features:**
 - **Psychology-Driven Design:** Hero sections with immediate value clarity and social proof